 Based on the results obtained with occupancy and N-mixture models, we constructed a synthetic index to evaluate species risk to offshore wind farms integrating three main aspects of seabird vulnerability [50, 23]:

-Conservation Status (CS): Defined in [79], this score combines species status and representativeness of French populations.
+Conservation Status (CS): Defined in écrire les auteurs [79], this score combines species status and representativeness of French populations.
 Species status is based on the worst IUCN Red List rankings or population trends.
 Representativeness is measured by the percentage of the global population in France and on the Mediterranean coast.
 Different representativeness values are defined for the breeding and non-breeding periods as seabird distribution can vary greatly between these periods [79, 3].
 Representativeness and species are scored out of 10, and CS is the mean between these two scores.

 Risk of Collision was evaluated with four criteria: the estimated percentage of time flying at blade height (Alt); flight maneuverability (Man); percentage of time spent flying (Ptf); and a nocturnal Activity Score (Noc).